Configuration

 Monitoring

-application_namein URLs - Monitor replication slot status:
+- For PostgreSQL: Monitor replication slot status with

 Next Steps